Samk13/quedro-salary-calculator-kodtest/README.md

 ### deployment on gh-pages

-- make sure you setup and ssh key for your mashine
+- make sure you setup ssh key for your mashine

 #### on Windows
 ```